 Every month, BlackLIT sends subscribers a mix of lifestyle items and a featured book by Black authors and entrepreneurs.
 Choose between fiction; nonfiction like memoir, self-help, social science, and business; Christian books; books specially curated for male readers; and children's books (even board books like Woke Baby) to support Black creators and businesses!
 You'll also receive 3-5 high-quality lifestyle products from independent Black-owned small businesses, for a total value of over $100+ in every box.
 And best of all?
 BlackLIT is owned and curated by an educator, so each box comes with 5 thoughtful questions about the book to foster discussion.
 We think BlackLIT is well on their way to their goals of increasing representation in literature and closing the literacy gap.

 For: Girls in 3rd-8th grade

-Shipping: Ships within the U.S. between the 8th and the 13th of the month
+Shipping: Ships worldwide from the U.S. on the 20th of the month

 For: Babies to 13-year-olds